 Using Amilia is easy: create a form, restrict a skill, why not add a promotion, and presto!
 You are ready to launch your registration.
 It’s so easy to use that you would never know the layers of sweat, tears, and coding behind it.
-Alex, one of our DevOps simplifies all the behind-the-scene processes so that our Devs can add new features more easily (remember what we said about coding and Lasagna).
+Alex, one of our DevOps simplifies all the behind-the-scene processes so that our Devs can add new features more easily.
 We asked Alex 10 questions so you could get to know him:

 Explain your job at Amilia